Insider Buying: CFO Ismail Daw - GuruFocus.com

 On May 23, 2023, Ismail Dawood, the Chief Financial Officer (CFO) of CURO Group Holdings Corp (CURO, Financial), purchased 200,000 shares of the company.
 This significant insider buying activity has caught the attention of investors and analysts alike, as it may signal a positive outlook for the company's future performance.

-Ismail Dawood serves as the CFO of CURO Group Holdings Corp, a leading provider of short-term credit to underbanked consumers.
-With over 20 years of experience in the financial services industry, Dawood has held various senior leadership positions in finance and operations at well-known companies such as Santander Consumer USA, Discover Financial Services, and JPMorgan Chase.
-His extensive experience and expertise in the financial sector make his insider buying activity particularly noteworthy.
+Ismail Dawood serves as the CFO of CURO Group Holdings Corp.
+He has extensive experience in the financial services industry, having held various senior leadership positions in finance and operations at well-known companies.
+Dawood's expertise in financial management and strategic planning has been instrumental in driving growth and profitability for CURO Group Holdings Corp.

 Over the past year, Ismail Dawood has purchased a total of 200,000 shares and sold 0 shares.
-This recent acquisition of 200,000 shares is a strong indication of Dawood's confidence in the company's future prospects.
-The insider transaction history for CURO Group Holdings Corp shows a total of 5 insider buys over the past year, with 0 insider sells during the same period.
-This trend suggests that insiders are bullish on the company's future performance and growth potential.
+This indicates a strong vote of confidence in the company's prospects and potential for growth.
+Furthermore, the insider transaction history for CURO Group Holdings Corp reveals that there have been 5 insider buys in total over the past year, with no insider sells during the same period.
+This trend suggests that insiders are bullish on the company's future performance and believe that the stock is undervalued.

-On the day of Ismail Dawood's recent purchase, shares of CURO Group Holdings Corp were trading at $1.09 apiece, giving the stock a market cap of $41.795 million.
-With a GuruFocus Value of $8.22, CURO Group Holdings Corp has a price-to-GF-Value ratio of 0.13, indicating that the stock is significantly undervalued based on its GF Value.
+On the day of Ismail Dawood's recent purchase, shares of CURO Group Holdings Corp were trading at $1.09 apiece, giving the stock a market capitalization of $44.663 million.
+With a GuruFocus Value of $8.23, CURO Group Holdings Corp has a price-to-GF-Value ratio of 0.13, indicating that the stock is significantly undervalued.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.